-A particular RBMP (ES091) does not establish environmental objectives for any transitional or coastal water body, nor for any of the HMWBs or AWBs.
+Furthermore, ES120 does not establish objectives for a coastal HMWB.
 As informed additionally by Spain (2014), the problem stems from inconclusive work on characterisation, and definition of water bodies and their types.
 For this reason, it was not possible to determine the status or calculate the objectives.
 However, there is a high number of new infrastructures foreseen, in particular dams, and there seems to be no assessment of the impact of those dams in the water bodies.
 Furthermore, in many cases the status of the affected water bodies is unknown.
 For example, in ES091, a massive development of irrigation is planned, while there are high percentages of water bodies in unknown status.
 Until there is a complete picture of pressures, impacts and status, further development of water uses may put at risk the environmental objectives of the WFD to an extent which is unknown.
 The current setting of ecological flows (see further in chapter 12.3 in the 1st RBMPs) does not guarantee the achievement of the WFD objectives, as no clear links have been established to the objective of good ecological status.

 In general, the Strategic Environmental Assessments (SEA) carried out for the RBMPs analyse the effects of 3 alternatives on the achievement of the established environmental objectives for each water body, using modelling exercises in the RBDs.
 Nonetheless, it seems that "non-deterioration" (WFD Article 4.1.a.i) of SWBs has not been analysed (e.g. ES020, ES030, ES080, ES091), despite the large number of new water infrastructure included in the RBMPs and their possibly associated increased pressures.
-According to the RBMPs, the only indicators for the environmental monitoring and follow-up related to new dam infrastructure (e.g. ES020, ES020, ES030, ES080, and ES091) is the "surface area occupied/flooded by new dams", without referring to more relevant indicators as included within the WFD's quality elements, such as fish or hydromorphology.
+According to the RBMPs, the only indicators for the environmental monitoring and follow-up related to new dam infrastructure (e.g. ES020, ES020, ES030, ES080 and ES091) is the "surface area occupied/flooded by new dams", without referring to more relevant indicators as included within the WFD's quality elements, such as fish or hydromorphology.

-11.2 Protected Areas
+Protected Areas